rito206868/spring/README.md

 # spring
-Its a simple SpringBoot REST service
+Its a simple SpringBoot REST service on RedHat Openshift